wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/4-source-code.md

 Most of the design, layout, and addition of specific components can be accomplished by using point-and-click methods in Power Apps portals Studio.
-However, instances might occur where you will need to modify specific components or add custom HTML, JavaScript, CSS, or Liquid code to a particular page or section of a webpage.
+However, instances might occur where you'll need to modify specific components or add custom HTML, JavaScript, CSS, or Liquid code to a particular page or section of a webpage.

 In the portals Studio canvas, you can select a specific section and then select the **Code Editor** (**</>**) button in the footer to expand the Code Editor, which will display the source code of the specific webpage.
 You can edit or add custom code through this editor.